rrthomas/nancy/Cookbook.md

 ## Generating a web site <a name="website-example"></a>
 [FIXME]: # (Add example use of an executable fragment (date))
 [FIXME]: # (Add an example about uniquely numbered invoices)
-[FIXME]: # (The web page examples are unclear; really ought to be actual web pages with some sort of structure diagrams automatically generated)

 Suppose a web site has the following page design, from top to bottom: logo, navigation menu, breadcrumb trail, page body.